shenfcStanley/QAChat_Prototype/README.md

 <pre>streamlit run chat_app.py</pre>
 <img src="imgs/webapp.png" alt="Chatbot UI" width="550"/>

-#### 3. A Jupyter notebook `tutorial.ipynb` under the `tutorial` directory covers a toy example of the Q&A chatbot

-#### 4. The `test.py` script in the `tests` directory handles data augmentation using few-shot learning and includes prompts for scoring answers based on contextual information.
+#### 3. The `test_eval.py` script in the `tests` directory handles is used to generate answers for 16 tested queries 'queries.txt' stored under 'tests/testdata'.
-`Zephyr-7B-Beta` was utilized as a third-party language model for both data augmentation and automated result scoring.
+`Zephyr-7B-Beta` was utilized as a third-party language model for query/data augmentation and ChatGPT-4o was used for automated result scoring.

 ## Assumptions
 See [Assumption.md](Assumption.md) for full details.